Passed Resolutions: February 2, 2026 Senate Meeting

 Other:

-Fall 2024 Election Results: at-Large Constituencies & FRB
+Fall 2025 Election Results: Staff at-Large & FRB

 Faculty at-Large and Professional Staff at-Large Election Results: